ligolang/ligo/tools/lsp/README.md

 It is also possible to get the zipper-like chain of trees, covering some node, in ascending order - using `spineTo` function.
 If you have already pinned the scopes, you can just take first one and pull the scope out of it.
 Unless it is an `Error` node.
-We probably need th error nodes to be `Functor`s as well as any other structures used to build the tree.
+We probably need error nodes to be `Functor`s as well as any other structures used to build the tree.

 On top of all that is an event loop for handling messages from some lsp-client.